fstrnad/geoutils/README.md

 - cartopy
 - scipy
 - scikit-learn
+The required packages are provided by the condaEnv.yml file.

 To install the package and all its dependencies, we recommend the following steps:

-We recommend to create a new environment and install all required packages by running:
+Create a new environment and install all required packages by running:
 ```
 conda env create -f condaEnv.yml
 conda activate geoutils